Provided Workflow Steps

 Output:

-• Files named: gridded_rhi_YYYYmmdd_HHMM_AA.A.nc (AA.A = azimuth angle)
+• Files named: gridded_rhi_YYYYmmdd_HHMMSS_AA.A.nc (AA.A = fixed angle)

 • Regular 2D grid in range and height coordinates